Local-first AI terminal · Claude · Codex · Gemini · Qwen

 MCP server

-Built-in HTTP/SSE server on localhost:9315 with 21 tools.
-AI agents create terminals, run commands, read output, manage your workspace, and persist memory across sessions.
+Built-in HTTP/SSE server on localhost:9315 with 33 tools.
+AI agents create terminals, run commands, read output, manage your workspace, and tap a shared memory that learns from every session.
 Auto-registers with Claude Code, Codex, Gemini, and Qwen-Code.

 Context handoff